 Myth #3: VPNs are only used by hackers and cybercriminals

 You’ve seen the stock photos online of cyber hackers, sitting in their dark hoodies, scrolling through 1s and 0s on the screen as they hack through cyberspace.
 Yes, criminals and hackers do use VPNs to mask their identities, but they’re hardly the only users.
-Here are a number of our user personas that we focus on as we design Private Tunnel to be your favorite VPN:
+Here are a number of our user personas that we focus on as we design Private Tunnel to be your favorite personal VPN:

 Our mission is to connect your world securely by providing a more safe and secure experience online.
 Now that you have a better understanding of VPN connections and know the most common VPN myths, help share the realities with friends, family and coworkers.
 Spread the word about privacy and security!